aquib-sh/aquib-sh.github.io/_posts/2025-04-13-different-approaches-to-list-creation.md

 1. We have the reference `snow_bell` variable
 2. The `getrefcount` function itself creates a temporary reference to the object

-When the reference count reaches `0`, the object is marked for garbage collection.
+When the reference count reaches `0`, the object is garbage collected.

+> **Did you know?**
+>
+> In Python, some objects are *immortal* — they’re never garbage collected.
+This includes `None`, `True`, and `False`.
+Interestingly, under certain conditions, even a seemingly ordinary object can become immortal.
+>
+> If you're curious, check out the source code of `_Py_RefcntAdd` to dig deeper.
+But that’s a topic for another article.

 ## Back to Our List Multiplication